rukhshandabatool/Html-practice-projects/01-Portfolio_project/README.md

 - Improve layout structure for usability
 - Convert into a complete personal portfolio in the future

+## Credit
+- The image used in this project is from "https://pixabay.com/"

 ## 🛠️ Technologies Used

 - HTML5 only (no external libraries or styling)